XlogicX/infgen/README.md

 # Fork Notes
 My motivation for forking this was in wanting a far more verbose version of infgen.
 I wanted to understand what each bit in the bitstream reperesented (with color coding).
 An initial mistake of mine was in adding this functionality to an old copy I had of infgen (2.4), when Adler literally added the bit functionality in a more recent version.
 Adlers 3.0 version now has a license where I can fork & modify.
 I added some color visualization to the bit patterns and also a huffman table dump (to better visualize where WHY some of these bit patterns are what they are).

 Also, I should note that I hardly ever program in c.
-Due to that, I'm not considering thius a pull request...
+Due to that, I'm not considering this a pull request...

 Features (added back in so far)
 --------